PCHao1/mini_website_sdk/README.md

 ### Multiple Language Support

 The repository supports multiple languages for internationalization.
-Translation files are stored in the config/ folder with the naming convention lang-_.yaml, where _ represents the language code (e.g., en, vi, etc.).
-The default language is set in the DEFAULT_LANG configuration.
+Translation files are stored in the config folder with the naming convention `lang-_.yaml`, where `_` represents the language code (e.g., en, vi, etc.).
+The default language is set in the `DEFAULT_LANG` configuration.

 You can use translations anywhere in your view files by utilizing the provided translation function: